kuiwang02/operator-framework-operator-controller/openshift/tests-extension/test/qe/README.md

     - Do NOT add `[OCPFeatureGate:xxxx]` label
 20. **Exclusive**: change to `Serial`

+## Disconnected Environment Support

+**IMPORTANT**: With IDMS/ITMS mirror configuration in place, disconnected environments work exactly like connected environments.

+**What this means:**
+- Write test cases the same way you would for connected environments
+- Create ClusterCatalogs directly - no environment detection needed
+- IDMS/ITMS automatically redirects image pulls to mirror registry
+- No special helper functions or conditional logic required

+**Image Requirements for Migrated QE Cases:**
+- All operator images (bundle, base, index) must be hosted under `quay.io/openshifttest` or `quay.io/olmqe`
+- This ensures images are mirrored to disconnected environments via IDMS/ITMS configuration
+- Images from other registries will not be available in disconnected clusters

 ## Test Automation Code Requirements

 Consider these requirements when writing and reviewing code: